ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/Articles/NLP/Tokenization/README.md

 # Why Tokenization
 - Tokenization helps split unstructured data or text into chunks of information.
-- Tokenization helps split unstructured data or text into chunks of information.
 - Chunks represent the discrete elements whose occurrences in a corpus document can be represented as a vector of the corresponding document.
 - The unstructured data can be represented as a numerical data structure which can be fed directly to machine learning algorithm.